 I found myself randomly looking through my phone and found the most cringeworthy “selfie” that I’ve taken—a photo of my edges gone.
 Here’s the backstory.

-In February 2017, I went to an African hair braiding salon in Brooklyn to get box braids.
-Growing up, I often put my hair in box braids because it was a great protective style for me.
-Braids are super low maintenance which helped me keep my hands out of my hair.
-However, this time around getting braids was the last thing I should have done with my already damaged hair.
-As you can see, the weight of the braids and the tightness literally pulled my hair our–mainly around the edges but also in the middle.
+In February 2017, I went to an African hair braiding salon to get box braids.
+Growing up, I often wore my hair in box braids as a protective style.
+Braids are low maintenance, which helps me keep my hands out of my mane while my hair does its thing.
+As you can see, the weight of the braids and the tightness pulled my hair out, mainly around the edges but also in the middle of my head.